-FREE CHOICE OF HOSPITAL AND PROVIDER
+13.8 FREE CHOICE OF HOSPITAL AND PROVIDER

-You may select any hospital who meets the criteria on pages 19-20.
-You may select any provider who meets the definition of provider on pages 18-19.
+You may select any hospital who meets the criteria in section 3.3.5, Hospitalization.
+You may select any provider who meets the definition of provider in section 3.3.3, Provider Services.